into the maelstrom

 crossing the world's most dangerous maelstroms

 Into the Maelstrom became a world first attempt to swim across the two biggest and most powerful whirlpools in the world: the mighty Moskstraumen and Saltstraumen in Norway.
 Swirling violently off the Norwegian coast, above the Arctic Circle, on the edge of the Lofoten Islands, these two vast maelstroms possess the strongest and fastest tidal currents in the world.
-Made famous by Edgar Allan Poe's A Descent into the Maelstrom and Jules Verne's Twenty Thousand Leagues Under the Sea, when Captain Nemo's submarine, the Nebuchadnezzar, is sucked under the waves - these maelstroms are truly the stuff of literary legend.
+Made famous by Edgar Allan Poe's A Descent into the Maelstrom and Jules Verne's Twenty Thousand Leagues Under the Sea, when Captain Nemo's submarine, the Nebuchadnezzar, is sucked under the waves - they are truly the stuff of literary legend.

 No one had ever attempted these swims before, which meant the brothers were bound for unknown waters.
-They knew early on that this would be their greatest challenge yet and the biggest test of their brotherhood.
 Currents aside, they would also have to contend with the freezing cold water of the Arctic Circle, as well as over 600 orcas rumoured to be roaming the region, not to mention the infamous lions mane jellyfish, capable of growing bigger than a human.

 Of course, the brothers already had a little whirlpool swimming experience, having swum the Corryvreckan (third largest whirlpool in the world) in July 2015.
 In some ways they were prepared, in others they had absolutely no idea what to expect.